What are spices suitable for

 Gradually, as their use spread, the different people were accessing them.

 The desire to obtain these products was all a cultural phenomenon, social and economic, known as spice trade, which led many people to make distant voyages to distant lands.
-(See details in "History of Spices" in the listing above)

 The spices in the world